jlogtenberg/master_thesis_experiments/README.md

 # Leveraging LLM-based autonomous web agents for measuring personal data exfiltration in checkout forms

+This repository contains the code for running the experiments.
+For the repository with the code for the analysis, go [here](https://github.com/jlogtenberg/master_thesis_analysis).

+# Files

 In this repository, you can find all the files that we have used to run the crawls.
 Let us start with a breakdown of the folders and files:

 - `crawl_data` contains the configurations are saved and where the crawl data will be saved during crawling.